scotti-fletcher/wiz-compliance-framework-utility/README.md

 # wiz-compliance-framework-utility

-This is a utility script to import / export / transfer compliance frameworks.
+This is a utility script to import / export / copy compliance frameworks.
 This is example code only.
 Read and test everything before using it in your environment.

 ## Prerequisites (macOS)
 - Install Homebrew if you do not have it yet: https://brew.sh